Asken59/DD2480-Group-9-CI/README.md

 Cleaning up after package builds is easily done with `$ mvn clean`

 For running the tests simply use `$ mvn test`.

+To generate a JAVADOC .html file simply run `$mvn javadoc:javadoc`.
+The generated docs will be found in `target/site/apidocs/group9/`.

 ## Implementation of compile, test and notify